CLIUtils/CLI11/book/chapters/options.md

 There are some additional options that can be specified to modify an option for specific cases:

 * `->run_callback_for_default()` will specify that the callback should be executed when a default_val is set.
 This is set automatically when appropriate though it can be turned on or off and any user specified callback for an option will be executed when the default value for an option is set.

+* `->force_callback()` will for the callback/value assignment to run at the conclusion of parsing regardless of whether the option was supplied or not.
+This can be used to force the default or execute some code.

+* `->trigger_on_parse()` will trigger the callback or value assignment each time the argument is passed.
+The value is reset if the option is supplied multiple times.

 ## Unusual circumstances